Hamzali/gjg-leaderboard/README.md

 ## Configuration

-- `REDIS_SETUP` environment variable can be set to `true` to in order to clean and re calculate the redis state on startup
+- `SETUP_REDIS` environment variable can be set to `true` to in order to clean and re calculate the redis state on startup

 ### Connection Params